On Galois cohomology of unipotent algebraic groups over local fields: Introduction

-In Section 1, we first present several technical lemmas concerning images of additive polynomials in local fields which are needed in the sequel, and we then give the definition of unipontent groups of Rosenlicht type.
-Then, in Section 2, we apply results in Section 1 to give a necessary and sufficient condition for the finiteness of the Galois cohomology of an arbitrary unipotent group over local function fields, see Theorem 10.
-It says roughly that a unipotent group over a local function field has the finite Galois cohomology set if and only if it has a decomposition series such that each factor is a unipotent group of Rosenlicht type.
-Section 3 deals with some calculations on unipotent groups of Rosenlicht type.
+In Section 1, first we present several technical lemmas concerning the images of additive polynomials in local fields which are needed in the sequel, and then we introduce the notion of unipotent groups of Rosenlicht type, see Definition~\ref{def:Rosenlicht type}.
+In Section 2, we apply the results of Section 1 to give a necessary and sufficient condition for the finiteness of the Galois cohomology of an arbitrary unipotent group over local function fields, see Theorem~\ref{theorem:main}.
+It says roughly that a unipotent group over a local function field has a finite Galois cohomology set if and only if it has a decomposition series such that each factor is a unipotent group of Rosenlicht type.
+Section 3 deals with some calculations on unipotent groups of Rosenlicht type, and we also discuss about a question of Oesterl\'e.